Table of contents:

 CANCELING

-Action has been canceled but this change is not yet confirmed by the client.
+The action has been canceled, but this change has not yet been confirmed by the client.

 or it can decide to reject the cancellation with CANCEL_REJECTED (see below).

-Note: as the client might not be aware of the transition change from RUNNING to CANCELING the update server still accepts regular feedback as if the cancellation never happened in the first place, i.e. when the update is already in process by the client.
+Note: Because the client might not be aware of the transition from RUNNING to CANCELING, the update server still accepts regular feedback as if the cancellation never happened, i.e., when the update is already in process by the client.

 Action state